IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/single-selection.md

 ## Disabled features

-Naturally, some configuration options will have no effect in a simplfied ComboBox.
+Naturally, some configuration options will have no effect in a single selection ComboBox.

 ### Placeholder

-Assigning a value to the `placeholder-search` property will yield no result since the filtering input that usually is placed above the list of options will not be present in a single selection ComboBox.
+Assigning a value to the `PlaceholderSearch` property will yield no result since the filtering input that usually is placed above the list of options will not be present in a single selection ComboBox.

 ### Autofocusing the list of options

-Setting the `autofocus-list` option on a single selection ComboBox will also have no effect.
+Setting the `AutofocusList` option on a single selection ComboBox will also have no effect.

 ## Keyboard Navigation